ChipSoftTech/HENS/README.md

 ## Run

 Download the Zip file.
-Unzip to your USB drive (warning, takes time to unzip due to many files).
+Unzip to your USB drive (warning, takes time).
 Then run HENS.bat.

 ```bash
  HENS.bat